strongloop-community/loopback-connector-elastic-search/README.md

         1. unix/mac quickie: `cd <yourApp>`
     1. And test that you can now use the connector without any issues!
     1. These changes can easily get washed away for several reasons.
 So for a more permanent fix that adds the version you want to work on into a release of this connector, please look into [Contributing](#contributing).

-## Testing

-1. You can edit `test/resource/datasource-test.json` to point at your ES instance and then run `npm test`
-1. If you don't have an ES instance and want to leverage docker based ES instances then:
-    1. If you want to run all tests across all versions in one go, then:
-        1. Run `docker-compose -f docker-compose-for-testing-all.yml up`
-        1. Then run `npm test`
-        1. When you're finished and want to tear down the docker instances, run: `docker-compose -f docker-compose-for-testing-all.yml down`
-    1. You can test a specific version of elasticsearch if you want
-        1. elasticsearch version 1.x
-            1. Run `docker-compose -f docker-compose-for-testing-v1.yml up`
-            1. Then run `npm run testv1`
-                1. To run tests with additional logging, use:
-                    1. `DEBUG=test:es-v1:* npm run testv1`
-                    1. `DEBUG=test:es-v1:*,loopback:connector:elasticsearch npm run testv1`
-                1. [Troubleshoot test with node-inspector](http://blog.andrewray.me/how-to-debug-mocha-tests-with-chrome/) if the level of details is still not enough:
-                    1. `npm run testv1 -- --debug-brk`
-                    1. `DEBUG=test:es-v1:* npm run testv1 -- --debug-brk`
-                    1. `DEBUG=test:es-v1:*,loopback:connector:elasticsearch npm run testv1 -- --debug-brk`
-            1. When you're finished and want to tear down the docker instances, run: `docker-compose -f docker-compose-for-testing-v1.yml down`
-        1. elasticsearch version 2.x
-            1. Run `docker-compose -f docker-compose-for-testing-v2.yml up`
-            1. Then run `npm run testv2`
-                1. To run tests with additional logging, use:
-                    1. `DEBUG=test:es-v2:* npm run testv2`
-                    1. `DEBUG=test:es-v2:*,loopback:connector:elasticsearch npm run testv2`
-                1. [Troubleshoot test with node-inspector](http://blog.andrewray.me/how-to-debug-mocha-tests-with-chrome/) if the level of details is still not enough:
-                    1. `npm run testv2 -- --debug-brk`
-                    1. `DEBUG=test:es-v2:* npm run testv2 -- --debug-brk`
-                    1. `DEBUG=test:es-v2:*,loopback:connector:elasticsearch npm run testv2 -- --debug-brk`
-            1. When you're finished and want to tear down the docker instances, run: `docker-compose -f docker-compose-for-testing-v2.yml down`
-        1. elasticsearch version 5.x
-            1. Run `docker-compose -f docker-compose-for-testing-v5.yml up`
-            1. Then run `npm run testv5`
-                1. To run tests with additional logging, use:
-                    1. `DEBUG=test:es-v5:* npm run testv5`
-                    1. `DEBUG=test:es-v5:*,loopback:connector:elasticsearch npm run testv5`
-                1. [Troubleshoot test with node-inspector](http://blog.andrewray.me/how-to-debug-mocha-tests-with-chrome/) if the level of details is still not enough:
-                    1. `npm run testv5 -- --debug-brk`
-                    1. `DEBUG=test:es-v5:* npm run testv5 -- --debug-brk`
-                    1. `DEBUG=test:es-v5:*,loopback:connector:elasticsearch npm run testv5 -- --debug-brk`
-            1. When you're finished and want to tear down the docker instances, run: `docker-compose -f docker-compose-for-testing-v5.yml down`

 ## Contributing